Best Kobe Day Trip Itinerary + Tips Before You Visit

 - Hot Springs (Onsen): Arima Onsen, one of Japan’s oldest and most famous hot spring resorts, is a popular stop in Kobe.

-- Kobe is Japan’s 7th largest city.
-It felt like a working city but without the chaos of Tokyo.
+Kobe is Japan’s 7th largest city.
+It felt like a working modern city but without the chaos of Tokyo.

-- There weren’t a lot of foreign tourists, but it was a great “tourist city” with lots of places to see.
+There weren’t a lot of foreign tourists when I visited, but it’s a great “tourist city” with lots of places to see in one day.

 How Many Hours Do You Need in Kobe?